humank/poc-failover-cdn/README.md

 The theme is -

 **when client user send a request to https://cdnfailover.kimkao.io, then the Route 53 service resolve the domain name as it has been registered with failover routing policy in Route 53.
-So the dns revolver will be get cdn1.kimkao.io back since it's the primary domain name.** The traffic will go over cdn1 --> api --> private integration with vpc resources.
+So the dns resolver will  get cdn1.kimkao.io back since it's the primary domain name.** The traffic will go over cdn1 --> api --> private integration with vpc resources.